eldipa/book-of-gehn/posts/matasano/2018-04-01-A-string-of-coincidences-is-not-a-coincidence.md

 Here is the plot of the scores calculated by the different methods:

+{% call fullfig('scores_by_method.png') %}
-{% fullwidth 'assets/matasano/scores_by_method.png' 'Scores by methods.
-Notice how the the element 170th gets the lower value in most cases indicating that the string is not random.' %}
+Scores by method.
+Notice how the element 170th gets the lower value in most cases indicating that the string is not random.
+{% endcall %}

 <br />